ucc23/ucc/_clusters/vdb80.md

 UTI_C_lit: 0.85
 UTI_C_dup: 1.0
 UTI_summary: |
-    VDB 80 is a somewhat close, rich, very dense object of high C3 quality.
+    <b>VDB 80</b> is a rich, very dense object of high C3 quality.
+It is located at a close distance from the Sun, below the mid-plane.
 It is well-studied in the literature.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 10.6